Update

-Setting up a commenting system with Staticman on this site (which uses the Minimal Mistakes Jekyll theme and is hosted on GitLab Pages) has not been easy, but thanks to guides by Vincent Tam and Blogger Bust, I managed to figure things out.
+Setting up a commenting system with Staticman on this site (which uses the Minimal Mistakes Jekyll theme and is hosted on GitLab Pages) has not been easy, but thanks to existing guides (see Useful links below), I managed to figure things out.
 Here are the steps I followed.

 1. Create a new GitLab account to act as the bot.